Nothing but Thieves: 2012–2016: Formation and debut album

-The band's single "Itch" picked up Hottest Record and Track of the Day accolades on Radio 1 and also made it onto the Radio 1 playlist, as well as being added in regular rotation of Sirius XM new hard rock channel Octane.
+The band's single "Itch" picked up Hottest Record and Track of the Day accolades on Radio 1 and also made it onto the Radio 1 playlist, as well as being added in regular rotation of SiriusXM new hard rock channel Octane.
 The band were picked by Gerard Way and thereafter Awolnation to support European dates.
 They supported Arcade Fire and George Ezra at the BRITs show for War Child at the Electric in Brixton, performed at the NME Awards show, and toured with Twin Atlantic, Darlia, and Young Guns on separate support tours across the country.
 They were also added to a multitude of European festivals including Reading & Leeds and Isle of Wight Festival.
 In November 2014 they supported Twenty One Pilots alongside Purple at London's Electric Brixton.
 In July 2015 they supported Muse at the Rock in Roma show, playing in front of 30,000 people.

 Nothing but Thieves, their debut studio album, was released on 16 October 2015 in the UK through Sony Music, and on 5 February 2016 in the US through RCA Victor.
 It was produced by Julian Emery, with additional production by Jim Irvin, Dominic Craik and Larry Hibbitt, and mixes by Cenzo Townshend and Adam Noble.
 It entered the Official UK Albums Chart at No. 7, peaked at No. 3 on iTunes, and was No. 1 on the vinyl album charts.
 Their single "Trip Switch" climbed to No. 1 on the US Billboard Alternative format airplay chart.

 Their sold-out "Ban All the Music" tour of the UK began on 19 October 2015.
 A second British tour in April 2016, called the "Under My Skin" tour, was announced on 9 November 2015.
 The band had to postpone some dates on their "Under My Skin" tour as they were asked to support Muse on their "Drones" tour.
 They tweeted their elation on Twitter, branding the experience "pretty awesome".

 In June 2016 they announced further tour dates in November and December 2016 in Birmingham, Manchester and London climaxing at the 5,000 capacity Brixton Academy.
 As of May 4, 2017, the album has sold over 250,000 copies, and accumulated 174 million track streams.